ubffm/lingframe/lingframe-guide.md

 Other features, such as the linking of bibliographic resources to research data, are non-standard requirements and call for custom solutions altogether.
 Therefore, the definition of an application profile which captures these differences is required.
+Both the [Marc2Bibframe2 converter](https://github.com/lcnetdev/marc2bibframe2) by the Library of Congress as well as the data model used by [Swepub](https://www.kb.se/samverkan-och-utveckling/swepub.html) served as examples and reference points in the development of this application profile

 ## 2. Basic structure & principles

-Of the three main levels of description offered by BIBFRAME – `bf:Work`, `bf:Instance` and `bf:Item` – the data model currently mostly uses `bf:Work` and `bf:Instance` while `bf:Item` is only employed to host `bf:ElectronicLocator`.
+Of the three main levels of description offered by BIBFRAME – `bf:Work`, `bf:Instance` and `bf:Item` – the data model currently mostly uses `bf:Work` and `bf:Instance` while `bf:Item` is only employed to host `bf:ElectronicLocator` and `bf:heldBy`.

 If an element is not mentioned in Section3 "Included Elements", it is not a part of this application profile.
 If an element is not mentioned in Section 4 "Diverging Definitions", its